 "Smart doesn't save you from the Collector, but he has certainly been through a lot and learned a lot because of it.
 He...has a role to play in what's coming against the Collector."

-Chi's sharp jaw tensed and I knew her question before she asked it.
+Chi's sharp jaw tensed as her dark eyes narrowed.
+I knew her question before she asked it.

 "Do we play a role?"